snuzy/make/src/readme.txt

 == Changelog ==

+= 1.9.11 - Jun 20 2018 =
+* Improvement: Upgraded Font Awesome from v4 to the latest v5.
+* Bug fix: Format builder buttons hover background color and text color was not applying to button.
+* Bug fix: Font weight set in Customizer was not applying to H1.

 = 1.9.10 - May 3 2018 =
 * Improvement: disable Customize styles in section previews to avoid white-on-white scenarios.
 * Bug fix: Hide HappyForms notice if Make Plus is active.